wingkwong/leetcode-the-hard-way/solutions/0900-0999/0912-sort-an-array-medium.md

 ### Merge Sort using In-place Merging

-In this approach, merging happens $in-place$, changes are made in the original arrays itself by modifying the reference variables.
+In this approach, merging happens `in-place`, changes are made in the original arrays itself by modifying the reference variables.

 In mergeSort() function:
     Dividing the array into 2 subarrays(by calling mergeSort() function recursively) till their length reaches one.

 In mergeInPlace() function:
-    We merge the two subarrays( one from s to mid and another from mid to e ) into another array $mix[]$ .
+    We merge the two subarrays(one from s to mid and another from mid to e) into another array $mix$ .
 This merge operation stores elements from the two sub-arrays in an ascending order, by comparing elements from individual subarrays.
     Finally, since one subarray would have greater elements then the other one, so we add those elements seperately.
-    Then, we place the sorted elements from $mix[]$ into $arr[]$ , finally changes in $arr[]$ have been made in-place.
+    Then, we place the sorted elements from $mix$ into $arr$ , finally changes in $arr$ have been made in-place.

 This solution gives $O(n log n)$ time complexity and $O(1)$ space complexity.